 A comprehensive eye exam will evaluate not only how well you see, but also identify potential eye diseases.
 Some eye diseases, such as glaucoma and macular degeneration, can result in serious vision loss if not detected and treated early.
 Often patients with these diseases don’t experience any visual symptoms before vision loss occurs.

 Your doctor will most likely dilate the pupils of your eyes, in order to better see the retina at the back of your eye.
 You may want to consider making transportation arrangements, as your vision may be blurry for a few hours after dilating.

-- visual acuity or refraction test to determine the degree to which you may be nearsighted, farsighted or have astigmatism
+- Visual acuity or refraction test to determine the degree to which you may be nearsighted, farsighted or have astigmatism

-- muscle function test to check the movement of your eyes in each direction and at specified angles.
+- Muscle function test to check the movement of your eyes in each direction and at specified angles.
 This test will identify any muscle weakness or involuntary eye movement.

-- binocular vision skills assessment to ensure that your eyes work together properly as a team.
+- Binocular vision skills assessment to ensure that your eyes work together properly as a team.
 This is important for proper depth perception, eye muscle coordination and the ability to change focus from near to far objects.

-- eye pressure test.
+- Eye pressure test.
 Your doctor may administer one or more tests to evaluate your intra-ocular pressure.
 High intra-ocular pressure may be a sign of glaucoma.

-- color vision screening to see if you perceive colors properly.
+- Color vision screening to see if you perceive colors properly.

-- eye health assessment using an ophthalmoscope.
+- Eye health assessment using an ophthalmoscope.
 This tool allows the doctor to evaluate your pupil responses, optic nerve, retina, cornea and lens.